tarwn/lessthandot-hugo/blogs/content/posts/2012-09-20-continuous-delivery-to-the-cloud.md

 ## Azure Setup

-The target of this exercise was to get the project deploying automatically to the cloud, and I wasn&#8217;t particular about where.
+The target of this exercise was to get the project deploying automatically to the cloud, and I wasn't particular about where.
 I decided that the [free website][3] feature in Azure would be a good target.
 Mostly due to the free part but also because I suspected it would be easy.

 First up was creating an Azure account, which I did via [WindowsAzure.com][4].
 The Web Sites feature is still in Preview mode, so I had to go the preview features and enable it.